What documentation is needed with the application?

 No. Surviving spouses are not eligible to apply for market value exclusion on their own.
 Only veterans with total (100 percent) and permanent service-connected disability can apply and qualify on his/her own before a surviving spouse is eligible to continue that benefit.
 In other words, a spouse cannot apply; only a qualifying veteran can.
 There is no retroactive application of this benefit to households where the qualifying disabled veteran has already passed away.

 How long will the benefit continue into the future for a surviving spouse of a qualified disabled veteran?

-Until recently, the surviving spouse of a disabled veteran who qualified for the market value exclusion only received the exclusion for two (2) taxes payable years after the veteran passed away.
-But now, due to a 2011 change in Minnesota law, surviving spouses will receive the benefit of the value exclusion for five (5) additional years after the disabled veteran has passed away or until the spouse sells, transfers, or otherwise disposes of the property, whichever comes first.
-The five-year duration begins during the taxes payable year in which the veteran passes away.
+Surviving spouses will receive the benefit of the value exclusion for eight (8) additional years after the disabled veteran has passed away or until the spouse sells, transfers, or otherwise disposes of the property, whichever comes first.
+The eight-year duration begins during the taxes payable year in which the veteran passes away.